ColinZhou29/ColinZhou29/README.md

 ## 😄 Pronouns: He/Him

 ## ⚡ Fun Fact
-When I’m not immersed in data, I’m experimenting with generative AI or growing my own mini herb garden 🌿 (ask me about my Plectranthus amboinicus plant!).
+I’m using AI to teach me how to grow my basil plant! 🌿

 <!---